 X-Vercel-Id

-The HTTP X-Vercel-Id response header is an unofficial HTTP header containing a request identifier assigned by Vercel's edge network.
+The HTTP X-Vercel-Id unofficial response header carries a request identifier assigned by Vercel's edge network, encoding the region and a unique token for each request.

 Note